 The crucial part of the optical train is between the pickoff mirror and the image plane mask.
 These 8 optics must be maintained at a cleanliness level of CL100 to ensure that background scatter is well below the exozodiacal background light level.
 Because the mask removes most of the starlight, the downstream optics are not as critical.
 Following the optical train we come to the Lyot plane where diffracted light is stripped off, and then the bandpass filter wheels that select either 4.6% bands for wavefront sensing, or an 18% band for planet detection and characterization.
 A polarizer wheel may also be included in this branch for exoplanet polarimetry studies.

 The design includes a direct imaging detector and the lenslet-based IFS.
 Direct imaging is a 1k x 1k format detector fed by a flip-in mirror.
 This branch also aids the WFCS with a pupil imaging lens for focus diversity estimation.
 The IFS arm has a 140x140 lenslet array that samples the image plane every 17 milli-arcsec.
 It has a nominally constant dispersion across the full 0.4 – 1 m spectral range, with a free spectral range of 18%.
-The detector is 2k x 2k format with ultra-low noise.
+The detector is 2k x 2k format with ultra-

 Figure 3-4 shows the coronagraph observation concept.
 After pointing at a chosen target, the telescope will require a thermal settling time of perhaps six hours before adequate stability is reached.
-The initial observations will focus on discover of planets near the target star, summing IFS channels into an 18% spectral band to achieve adequate signal-to-noise ratios in relatively short time periods.
+The initial observations will focus on discovery of planets near the target star, summing IFS channels into an 18% spectral band to achieve adequate signal-to-noise ratios in relatively short time periods.
 When a planet is found, additional observations will be made for longer time periods with full spectral resolution for planet characterization.